Tree-Embedded Bayesian Factor Models for Multidimensional Categorical Distributions: Introduction

-Once each distribution is represented as a Euclidean vector, extending the Bayesian hierarchical model becomes straightforward.
-As a demonstration, we incorporate a simultaneous autoregressive (SAR) prior on factor loadings to capture spatial dependence across locations.
-We further introduce the infinite factor model \citep{bhattacharya2011sparse}, together with post-processing procedures proposed in \cite{assmann2016bayesian} and \cite{de2021bayesian}, to automatically calibrate the effective number of factors.
+Once each distribution is represented as a Euclidean vector through the logistic transformation, the linear Gaussian likelihood is obtained under the Polya-gamma mixture, so extending the Bayesian hierarchical model becomes straightforward.
+The notable features of the proposed framework demonstrating its flexibility are as follows.
+Firstly, we incorporate the multiplicative gamma process of the infinite factor model \citep{bhattacharya2011sparse, durante2017note} into the model, so that we can adaptively estimate lower-dimensional characteristics in the correlation and variation of the observed distributions without fixing the number of factors.
+Secondly, in order to estimate the population data using the information of locations effectively, we incorporate a simultaneous autoregressive (SAR) prior on factor loadings to capture spatial dependence across locations.
 We note that these components represent only one possible realization within the proposed framework; alternative Bayesian factor models or additional covariate structures could be incorporated in a similar manner.

+Along with the development in the modeling aspect, we provide a theoretical guarantee of the proposed factor model, focusing on the posterior consistency.
+One notable finding in our theoretical investigation is that the posterior consistency holds even when the true distributional structure has some cells with exactly zero probability assigned.
+The robustness of the logistic tree model to such zero probabilities or zero counts are already discussed in \cite{wang2026tree}, but we first provide a theoretical result to show the robustness.
+We also note that we can establish the posterior consistency even when the model incorporates the spatial correlation, namely, the SAR model as a component in the hierarchical model.

+We focus on estimation of grouped data, namely, distributional structures with discrete and ordered categories in this research, as the invention of the novel factor model is mainly motivated by the population data with discrete age and gender categories.
+However, we emphasize that continuous distributions are also expected to be analyzed with our proposed model.
+For example, in density estimation with the \Polya tree process, it is common to fit tree partitions with finite depth to capture the essential distributional structures \citep[see e.g., ][]{hanson2006inference, soriano2017probabilistic}.
+Once a finite tree is fixed, both discrete and continuous distributions can be analyzed with the same model because the estimation in both cases boils down to the posterior inference for the node parameters on the tree.